debianchef/101/uncle_debian_notes_on_basic_solidity.md

 uint256 myUint256 = 12345678901234567890;
 ```
 >[!NOTE]
->Solidity reserves 256 bits of storage regardless of the uint size
+>Solidity reserves `256 bits` of storage regardless of the uint size

-8. Boolean
+8. `Boolean`

-A boolean is a value type that directly stores the true or false value within the variable itself.
+A boolean is a value type that directly stores the true or false value within the variable `itself`.

 ```solidity
 bool myBool = true;
 ```

 >[!NOTE]
 >A `reference` is a variable that stores the memory address of another variable, allowing indirect access to the value of that variable.
-Instead of holding the actual data, it points to the location in memory where the data is stored.
-Every reference type contains information on where it is stored
+Instead of holding the actual data, it points to the location in `memory` where the data is stored.
+Every reference type contains information on where it is `stored`

 In Solidity, variables can be classified according to their data location.
 The data location specifies where the variable's value is stored.The  data locations include :

-1. Storage: Variables with this data location are stored permanently on the blockchain
+1. `Storage`: Variables with this data location are stored permanently on the blockchain
 `

-2. Memory: Variables with this data location are stored temporarily in memory and are erased after the function call completes.
+2. `Memory`: Variables with this data location are stored temporarily in memory and are erased after the function call completes.

-3. calldata: Primarily used for external functions..
+3. `calldata`: Primarily used for external functions..
 It behaves like a read-only version of memory, meaning you can't modify its contents.

 #### Ethereum Units (Wei, Gwei, Ether)